-The Bartlett-Nidiaci is an area consisting of buildings and an enclosed garden, in the San Frediano district in Florence’s Oltrarno, right behind the Carmine church where the Renaissance began.
+The Nidiaci is a community garden, self-managed by the local community, in the San Frediano district in Florence’s Oltrarno, right behind the Carmine church where the Renaissance began.

-The Oltrarno, though under heavy assault by real estate speculation and the tourism industry, is still the last part of the old town of Florence which has not yet been turned into a Disneyland of the Renaissance, and is inhabited by a spirited and lively community of people.
+The Oltrarno, though under heavy assault by real estate speculation and the tourism industry, is still the last part of the old town of Florence which has not yet been turned into a Disneyland of the Renaissance, and is inhabited by a lively community of people of very diverse origin.

-In 1920, Edward Otis Bartlett, commissioner of the American Red Cross mission in Italy, used ARC funds to buy the whole area and turn it into a community center for the chilren of the impoverished San Frediano district.
+Here we need only say that in 1920, Edward Otis Bartlett, commissioner of the American Red Cross mission in Italy, used ARC funds to buy the whole area and turn it into a community center for the children of the impoverished San Frediano district.

-Implementation was placed in the hands of artist and furniture designer Carlo Matteo Girard and of the lawyer Umberto Nidiaci.
+Implementation was entrusted to artist and designer Carlo Matteo Girard and lawyer Umberto Nidiaci.

-After continuous protests, local families established an association (Associazione Amici del Nidiaci in Oltrarno Onlus) which in 2013 signed an agreement with the town government: on a totally voluntary basis, the association currently keeps the garden open in the afternoons.
+After continuous protests, local families established an association (Associazione Amici del Nidiaci in Oltrarno Onlus) which in 2013 signed an agreement with the town government: on a totally voluntary basis, the association currently keeps the garden open.

 The association became a key actor in the community life of San Frediano, bringing people of very different backgrounds together, making the incredibly rich history of the district known to its inhabitants and working together with others to defend the community in hard times.